fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 Wallet Instance Registration Response .............................................
-If the Wallet Instance Registration Request is successfully validated, the Wallet Provider provides an HTTP Response with a 204 (No Content) status code.
+If a Wallet Instance Registration Request is successfully validated, the Wallet Provider provides an HTTP Response with a 204 (No Content) status code.

 If any errors occur during the Wallet Instance registration, the Wallet Provider MUST return an error response as defined in :rfc:`7231`, with additional details available in :rfc:`7807`.
 The response MUST use the content type set to *application/json* and MUST include the following parameters: